-PET scans use a radioactive tracer that is introduced into your body to measure the cellular activity of the body part being scanned.
+PET scans use a radioactive tracer that is introduced into your body to measure the cellular activity of the cell type or body part being scanned.
 A CT scan takes a large number of x-rays.
-These are analyzed by a computer to create a three-dimensional image of the body part being studied.
+These are analyzed by a computer to create a 3-dimensional image of the body part being studied.
 When both tests are performed at the same time, the information about function and structure is integrated through computer models.

-Because combined PET/CT scans provide a combination of information about the function and structure of a body part, they are very useful for the early diagnosis of cancer.
-Not only can the presence of an abnormal tumor be noted, but the function of the cells that make up the tumor can be analyzed.
+Because PET/CT scans provide a combination of information about the function and structure of a body part, they are useful for the early diagnosis of cancer.
+Not only can an abnormal tumor be seen, but the function of the cells that make up the tumor can be analyzed as well.
 This can help to differentiate between cancerous and noncancerous growths.
 PET/CT can also be used to see if cancer has spread into other areas of the body.

-Brain, endocrine and heart disorders are also studied using PET/CT scans.
+Brain, endocrine, and heart disorders are also studied using PET/CT scans.

-Prepare a list of medications you are taking; bring the list with you to the test.
+Prepare a list of medications you are taking and bring the list with you to the test.
 If you have diabetes, discuss taking your diabetic medications and/or insulin with your doctor prior to the test.
 An abnormal blood glucose level may interfere with the tests results.

 Let your doctor know if you have kidney disease.
 The doctor may need to take steps to avoid kidney injury during the test.